Skip to content

 The typical modalities are highly varied.
 Shoplifting is the most frequent: subtraction of merchandise in supermarkets, large surfaces and stores, frequently detected by anti-theft systems, security guards or video surveillance.
 Theft in public transport (pickpocketing) affects travelers in metro, bus, train or airport.
 Theft in public places covers spaces of massive influx (festivals, markets, sporting events).
 Theft between individuals includes subtractions in hospitality, dwellings with initial access consent, workplaces.
 The aggravated types of Art.
 235 CP elevate the classification to less serious offence (1 to 3 years' prison) when circumstances concur such as theft of goods of artistic/historical/cultural value, theft of agricultural/forestry/livestock products whose economic value causes relevant damage, theft in establishments with minors or disabled, or exploitation of public calamity.

 The penalties are significantly milder than in basic theft but entail relevant consequences.
 Petty theft (Art.
 234.2 CP) is punished with 1 to 3 months' fine, without prison sentence.
 The legal minimum daily quota of €6 places the actual fine between €180 and €540 (though it may be higher if the judge applies higher quotas).
 Aggravated theft of Art.
 235 CP does carry 1 to 3 years' prison.
-Repeat offence of Art.
-234.3 CP is the most serious consequence: if the subject has been convicted in the last twelve months for three theft offences, even if petty, the fourth theft is automatically raised to less serious offence with 1 to 3 years' prison.
+Repeat offence under Art.
+234.2 CP (second paragraph) is the most serious consequence: if the subject has at least three final convictions for offences of the same nature under the same Title —at least one of them petty—, the new theft, even under 400 euros, is raised to less serious offence with six to eighteen months' prison.
 Collateral consequences are extensive: criminal record for 6 months after completion (Art.
 136 CP); impact on civil service exams, public employment and regulated professions; impact on residence and work permits for foreigners (Art.
 57 Immigration Act); garnishment of assets for civil liability.

 Technical defense is built on four axes.
 First, the negotiation of dismissal through restitution: returning the stolen good before trial, especially when done voluntarily or after private-security intervention, combined with the victim's pardon request and extrajudicial agreement with the commercial chain, allows obtaining provisional dismissal or filing decrees from the Public Prosecutor (Art.
 779 Criminal Procedure Act) in many courts.
 Second, the challenge of asset valuation: value must be that of the good at the moment of the act (not the cost for the company); expert valuation may place the good above or below the €400 threshold, determining classification as petty or less serious offence.
 Third, error of type or absence of intent: forgetting in bag, confusion with own product, distraction in children or persons with cognitive impairment, configure defensible scenarios when the absence of conscious profit intent is proven.
 Fourth, the challenge of repeat offence: application of Art.
-234.3 CP requires firm conviction in the previous twelve months for three consummated theft offences, requiring rigorous analysis of records that may exclude aggravation when some conviction is not firm or out of time.
+234.2 CP (second paragraph) requires at least three final convictions for offences of the same nature under the same Title, at least one of them petty; a rigorous analysis of the record may exclude the aggravation when a conviction is not final or should have been cancelled.

 In current forensic practice, petty thefts are usually processed by the expedited trial procedure (Arts.
 795 ff.
 Criminal Procedure Act) when in-flagrante detention concurs.
 The appointment before the Duty Court occurs within 24-72 hours, compressing deadlines for effective defense.
 Organic Law 1/2025 on Justice Service Efficiency, case-law on video surveillance and Supreme Court doctrine on electronic evidence have modified evidence admission and valuation criteria.
 Directive 2019/713/EU and minors-protection regulations reinforced guarantees for juvenile offenders.
 At Alonso Sala, our criminal lawyers specialized in petty theft intervene from legal assistance to the detained at the police station, negotiate with commercial chains and the Public Prosecutor the dismissal through voluntary reparation, articulate expert reports on asset valuation, challenge undue aggravated classifications, and build procedural strategies that in expedited trial allow favorable pleas with minimum fine and, especially, avoid the effects of repeat offence and minimize the impact of criminal records on the defendant's immigration and professional situation.